SOM-Research/jsonDiscoverer/README.md

-JSON-Discoverer
+jsonDiscoverer
 ===============

-Visit the [webpage of the project](http://som-research.github.io/json-discoverer) to play with the service.
+Visit the [webpage of the project](http://som-research.github.io/jsonDiscoverer) to play with the service.

 What is this project about?
 ---------------------------